SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 **Example:**

-You create the root asset level "Building" is a root level with the child asset "Floor", which has the child asset "Room", then the hierarchy would be displayed as follows:
+You create the root asset level "Building" is a root level with the child asset "Floor", which has the child asset "Room", then the hierarchy would be shown as follows:

 Building > Floor > Room